brianbooden/HexBinning/README.md

 ============
 The size of the hexagonal bin is relative to the count of points contained within the bin.

-In both cases, you can select a single hexagon, and the relevant selections will be made in Sense.
+In both cases, you can select a single hexagon or use the lasso by clicking and dragging on an empty part of the chart, and the relevant selections will be made in Sense.

 An example (Hexagonal Binning - Fifa 14.qvf) is included.

 Future improvements:
-1. Visible member count inside hexagons
+1. Visible member count labels inside hexagons
 2. Ability to start lasso selection from inside a hexagon

 Recent Improvements: